 It is very normal for someone to have questions and concerns going into cataract surgery.
 This is precisely the reason we have an entire page on this website dedicated to cataract FAQs.
 Here are a few questions listed below and if you have more questions please feel free to visit our page regarding cataract FAQs.

-- How is a cataract detected?
+How is a cataract detected?

-- A thorough eye examination by your ophthalmologist (medical eye doctor) can detect the presence and extent of a cataract, as well as any other conditions that may be causing blurred vision or discomfort.
+A thorough eye examination by your ophthalmologist (medical eye doctor) can detect the presence and extent of a cataract, as well as any other conditions that may be causing blurred vision or discomfort.

-- What can I expect from cataract surgery?
+What can I expect from cataract surgery?

-- Over 1.4 million people have cataract surgery each year in the United States, 95% without complications.
+Over 2 million people have cataract surgery each year in the United States, 95% without complications.
 During cataract surgery, which is usually performed under local anesthesia as an outpatient procedure, the cloudy lens is removed from the eye.
 In most cases, the focusing power of the natural lens is restored by replacement with a permanent intraocular lens implant.